Frequently asked questions

 Investment options:

 No. You can invest your entire account balance.
 However, it is suggested that you keep enough in the core position (which is your uninvested cash in your HSA) if you plan to use your HSA to pay for eligible medical expenses.
-If all of the account is invested, there would be no funds available for claims or NetBenefits AccessCard® payments, and some liquidation of assets would be needed.
+If all of the account funds are invested, there would be no funds available for claims or NetBenefits AccessCard® payments, and some liquidation of assets would be needed.

 Yes.
 You must have money available in the core position (which is your uninvested cash in your HSA) to use your NetBenefits AccessCard®.
 If there is no money available in the core position or you haven’t accrued enough, you will not be able to use the NetBenefits AccessCard® at the point of service.
 An investment trigger can help you keep enough in the core position to pay for current medical expenses; any funds over that amount will be automatically invested in your chosen investments.